-On the DKP-4016/4016W keypanel there are nine (9) UPG buttons available - UPG1 through 4 are displayed on the keypad, while UPG 5 through 9 are available as the SHIFT version of the left column buttons (MENU, FWD, BACK, UPG3, and UPG4).
+On the KP-4016/4016PB keypanel, there are only two UPG Buttons available.
+However, on the KP-5032/5032PB, there are nine UPG buttons available - UPG1 through 4 are displayed on the keypad, while UPG 5 through 9 are available as the SHIFT version of the left column buttons (MENU, FWD, BACK, UPG3, and UPG4).

-To assign a menu item to a UPG button on the DKP-4016/4016W, do the following:
+To assign a menu item to a UPG button on the keypanel, do the following:

-- 1. On the DKP-4016/4016W keypad, press the MENU button.
+- 1. On the KP-5032 keypad, press the MENU button.
 The Information menu appears. - 2.
 Using the arrow buttons, navigate to the menu item you want to assign to a UPG button. - 3.
-Press and hold the UPG button for two (2) seconds.
+Press and hold the UPG button for two seconds.
 Menu position saved appears in the panel display.